nickpavini/SafeAccountsAPI/README.md

 ## Build:
 * Start MySQL locally or use the provided docker compose file by running `docker compose up`

-* Create a database called `safeaccountsapi_db`.

-* Use `SafeAccountsAPI/TableCreations_MySQL.sql` to build the tables and set relationships.
+* Use `SafeAccountsAPI/TableCreations_MySQL.sql` to build the database and set relationships.

 * Now that your database is setup, update the connection string in `SafeAccountsAPI/appsettings.development.json`.
 In case the docker-compose.yml is being used remember to update the password in the  connection string .

 * Finally, run the api.
 You will see that 5 new users have been added as well as some accounts and folders.

+   **Note**: This project uses .Net 5.0 so make sure you have that downloaded and setup with your Visual Studio.

 &nbsp;